JLBrigham/CV/README.md

 #### What I'm currently working on

-I'm currently taking a React course on Udemy with the aim of building myself a portfolio website.
+I'm teaching myself React with the aim of building myself a portfolio website.

 ## Skills